Our netball club received an email from a parent last week.

 Think harder, and as a coach or club do most of those complaints and issues always seem to come from the same handful of sources?

-In those moments, it’s often important to stop, take a breath, and remind yourself that if there’s one player or parent who’s telling you what you’re doing wrong, or causing friction behind the scenes, there are nine or more players and parents who aren’t.
+In those moments, it’s often important to stop, take a breath, and remind yourself that if there’s one player or parent who’s telling you what you’re doing wrong, or causing friction behind the scenes, there are more than likely nine or more players and parents who aren’t.

 It’s human nature to sometimes dwell on the negatives rather than focusing on the positives, and dealing with a player or parent issue will often take hours or days, versus a positive message that is delivered in seconds and then you quickly move on.